mehditr/QuantWorld/content/project/internal_projectVIIII/index.md

 <font size="4">__Variance - Covariance or Parametric Approach__</font>

-The Variance - Covariance approach mostly assumes that the returns are normally distributed.ALthough there is alternative distribution such as t-distribution, I will talk about in Monte Carlo section.
+The Variance - Covariance approach mostly assumes that the returns are normally distributed.Although there is alternative distribution such as t-distribution, I will talk about in Monte Carlo section.
 In this method we first calculate the mean and standard deviation of the returns to derive the risk metric.
-Based on the assumption of normality, we can generalise:
+Based on the assumption of normality, we can generalize:
  - **confidence interval 90%**  $\rightarrow$  ***VaR*** = $\mu - 1.29 * \sigma $
  - **confidence interval 95%**  $\rightarrow$  ***VaR*** = $\mu - 1.64 * \sigma $
  - **confidence interval 95%**  $\rightarrow$  ***VaR*** = $\mu - 2.33 * \sigma $